Australian Embassy

 MARRIAGE IN ITALY

-Australian government representatives cannot perform marriage ceremonies and you cannot get married at an Australian Embassy or Consulate
+Australian government representatives cannot perform marriage ceremonies and it is not possible to get married at an Australian Embassy or Consulate.

 Tribunale Civile di Roma